What is the process of self-discovery?

-Whichever one might be it is taking up valuable space that can cloud your creative judgement.
+Whichever one might be it is taking up valuable space that can cloud your creative judgment.
 So, Clear your stuff to make room for more things of value.

-I invite you to subscribe to my Youtube channel and follow me on Instagram for other inspirations.
-I also have an email address dedicated for a special person just like you reach out to us at email@example.com.
+Or, if you feel you want to rant a bit and ask a question, I also have an email address dedicated for a special person just like you reach out to us at email@example.com.

 Related posts on how to find yourself: